-Since I started writing, in autumn of 2016, I have picked up a number of tips from various sources.
+Since my birth as a writer in autumn of 2016, I have picked up a number of tips from various sources.
 I am listing them here, partly to put them altogether for my own reference and also to make them available to anyone interested.
 I wanted to avoid the somewhat inane “just write!” piece of advice.
 A l t h o u g h, I read Raymond Bradbury recommended writing a short story every week of the year.
 According to his logic, no one could write 52 bad short stories in a row.

 The list will grow, change, over time.